Pedro05Souza/old-eggsauce/docs/README.md

 * Installs all dependencies listed on `requirements.txt`

-## Running the project
+## Running the Bot

-Note: Some configuration `files` and `enviroment variables` are not included in this repository for security reasons.
-To obtain please contact the lead developer.
-The project will **NOT** run without the proper setup.
+Important Notice: Certain configuration `files` and `environment variables` have been excluded from this repository for security purposes.
+To access these, please reach out to the lead developer.

+Please note that sharing any provided files or information is strictly prohibited.
+The bot will **NOT** execute without the correct setup.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop.).